edson-wu/edson-wu.github.io/_pages/about.md

 I am a PhD candidate in Economics at The University of Texas at Austin.

-**I will be on the job market during the 2024-2025 academic year.**
+I will be joining the Federal Reserve Board as an economist in the summer of 2025.
 <div style="text-align: justify;">
 My research agenda centers on macroeconomics and monetary economics, with a particular focus on how expectations formation by different agents shapes the transmission of economic shocks to the aggregate economy.